-Both cameras are equipped with Canon EF mount lenses, but the EOS 80D has a higher resolution of 24.2 megapixels while the 70D has a resolution of 20.2 MP.
+Both cameras are equipped with Canon EF mount lenses, but the EOS 80D has a higher resolution of 24.2 megapixels, while the 70D has a resolution of 20.2 MP.
 This boost in the resolution gives an improved image file size.
-80D can produce an image quality of 6000×4000 pixels while 70D can produce images with 5472×3648 pixels.
-This gives a better print quality of the photos.
+80D can produce an image quality of 6000×4000 pixels, while 70D can produce images with 5472×3648 pixels.
+This gives a better print quality to the photos.

-The image quality greatly depends upon the imaging sensor.
-A larger sensor will give you better images with bigger pixel sizes.
-Both the 70D and the 80D have crop-frame APS-C sensors that provide low-light sensitivity, a wider dynamic spectrum, nd greater color-depth.
-So, regarding the image sensor, you would not have to worry about comparing the quality between canon 70d vs 80d.
+These are crop-frame APS-C sensors that provide low-light sensitivity, a broader dynamic spectrum, and greater color depth.
+So, regarding the image sensor, you would not have to worry about comparing the quality between Canon 70d vs. 80d.

-Both Canon 80D and 70D sensors are screened and tested by DXO Mark.
-They examine the sensors on the basis of their color depth (DXO Portrait), dynamic range (DXO Landscape),and sensitivity in low-light (DXO Sports).
-Considering all the features, 80D scored 79 while 70D scored 68 points.
+Both Canon 80D and Canon 70D sensors are screened and tested by DXO Mark.
+They examine the sensors based on their color depth (DXO Portrait), dynamic range (DXO Landscape), and sensitivity in low-light (DXO Sports).
+Considering all the features, Canon 80D scored 79 while Canon 70D scored 68 points.

-However, Canon 80D has a higher dynamic range than its predecessor.
+Canon 80D also has a higher dynamic range than its predecessor.
 It has 13.2 EVS compared to 11.6 EVS in the Canon 70D.
 Having a wider dynamic range helps you get a better image quality when you take photos in a darker environment.
 So the 80D is a better choice between these two enthusiast cameras for night photography due to its better low light performance.

 4. Image Processor Comparison

-If we are discussing Canon 70D vs 80D, the image processor is one of the features that have been improved in the latter model.
-Canon EOS 80D has an advanced DIGIC 6 processor, which is quicker and smoother than the DIGIC 5 processor of 70D.
-The improved processor in 80D enables it to capture a higher number of continuous shots and also allows a greater rate of burst shooting.
+If we are discussing Canon 70D vs. Canon 80D, the image processor is one of the notable features that have been improved in the latter model.
+Canon 80D has an advanced DIGIC 6 processor, which is quicker and smoother than the DIGIC 5 processor of 70D.
+The improved processor in 80D enables it to capture images a higher number of continuous shots and allows a greater burst shooting rate.

 5. Comparison In Burst And Continuous Shooting

 Also, on a minor note, the Canon 80D has a faster startup time of 0.5 seconds, Canon 70D takes slightly longer to start up, at more time by 0.7seconds.
-Though the difference is minor it is not negligible as that little time can be of great value to a photography enthusiast.
-You could miss a lot within the fraction of a second.
+Though the difference is minor, it is not negligible as that little time can greatly value a photography enthusiast.
+You could miss a lot within a fraction of a second.

 6. Comparison In Video Capturing

-Both the Canon 70D and 80D DSLR cameras have the ability to capture videos at 1080 pixel resolution.
+Both the Canon 70D and Canon 80D DSLR cameras can capture videos at 1080p resolution.
 But 80D has a much better framerate than its predecessor.
-60 fps in 80D obviously has a greater vantage point than 30fps in 70D.
+For example, 60 fps in 80D has a more remarkable vantage point than 30fps in 70D.
 This makes it much better at video shooting.